On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Rate of convergence analysis under weighted averaging

 \subsection{An introduction to gap functions}

-Unlike in optimization settings where the function value provides a natural metric to measure progress, no such object naturally arises in the context of variational inequality problems.
-Yet, gap functions have emerged as the analog of the objective function and quantifies the optimality of a candidate solution $x$ for the problem VI$(X,F)$.
+Unlike in optimization settings where the function value provides a natural metric to measure progress \an{of an algorithm}, no such object naturally arises in the context of variational inequality problems. \an{Gap functions have emerged as the analog of the objective function for quantifying the sub-optimality of a candidate solution} $x$ for the problem VI$(X,F)$.
 It may be recalled that a function $g: X \to \Real \cup \{-\infty,+\infty\}$ is a gap function if satisfies two properties: (i) it is restricted in sign over $X$; and (ii) $g(x) = 0$ if and only if $x$ solves VI$(X,F)$.
 If $g$ is a nonnegative function, then one may obtain a solution to VI$(X,F)$ by minimizing the gap function over $X$.
 A more expansive discussion on gap functions is provided by Larsson and Patriksson~\cite{larsson94class}.
-We consider a gap function that has found significant utility in the solution of monotone variational inequality problems. \begin{definition}[Gap function] Let $X \subseteq \mathbb{R}^n$ be a nonempty and closed set, {and let the mapping $F: X\rightarrow \mathbb{R}^n$ be} defined on the set $X$. {Define} the following function $\hbox{G}: X \rightarrow [0,+\infty)\cup \{+\infty\}$
+We consider a gap function that has found significant utility in the solution of monotone variational inequality problems. \begin{definition}[{\bf G function}] Let $X \subseteq \mathbb{R}^n$ be a nonempty and closed set, {and let the mapping $F: X\rightarrow \mathbb{R}^n$ be} defined on the set $X$. {Define} the following function $\mbox{G}: X \rightarrow [0,+\infty)\cup \{+\infty\}$

 \end{definition} Next, we present some properties of the described function.
 We make use of these relations in the convergence analysis of the scheme~\eqref{algorithm:IRLSA-averaging}.